 14.Herding - Herding of oil occurs when larger droplets break through the slick and the surface pressure of the dispersant pushes oil aside.
-Herding is a major interference in conducting dispersant field trials.
+Herding is a major interference in conducting dispersant field trials and should be considered in tank tests.

 15.Heterogeneity of slick and plume - Neither the slick nor the plume are homogeneous in distribution and concentration.
-Measurements over small spatial areas and correct use of the data will improve the quality of the results.
+This must be taken into account in the field trial.
+Measurements over small spatial areas will improve the quality of the final result.